-Written by Jean Krogh, 4/97, drawing in large part on historical facts and perspective provided by Ed Wilfert.
+Written by Jean Krogh, 4/97 (with small updates by the web committee), drawing in large part on historical facts and perspective provided by Ed Wilfert.
 Many thanks to Ed and to George Fogg, Ellen Mandigo, Helene Cornelius, and the CDS archives, including Evelyn Lamond’s multi-volume chronicle of CDS, Boston, “Up A Double and Back.”

 Note: For a fascinating read about Claud Wright, see The American Morris Newsletter, Reprint Series, 1992, No.1, “A. Claud Wright: Cecil Sharp’s Forgotten Dancer*”, by James C. Brickwedde, originally published by Folk Music Journal 1990, Volume 6, Number 1 pp.5-36: